2021 budget priorities #

 Procuring Computers and Devices for Public School — PASSED

 HB 1365 requires the Office of the Superintendent of Public Instruction (OSPI) to develop and implement a technology grant program.
 The bill requires each Educational Service District to provide technology consultation and training to schools.
 OSPI is required to provide biannual updates to the legislature on the status of attaining universal student access to learning devices.
 The bill passed the House, 59 – 39, and the Senate, 36 – 13.
-The bill is waiting to be signed into law by the Governor.
+The bill was signed by the governor on May 13 and went into effect July 25, 2021.

 Student Access to Behavioral Health Resources — PASSED

 HB 1373 requires public schools to share contact information for behavioral health organizations on their website and social media.
 The bill passed the House, 93 – 5, and passed the Senate unanimously.
-The bill is waiting to be signed into law by the Governor.
+The bill was signed by the governor on May 3 and went into effect July 25, 2021.

 Equity Training in K‑12 Schools — PASSED

 SB 5044 adds equity, diversity, inclusion, and anti-racism to existing cultural competency training and professional development programs for school board directors, district staff, and school staff.
 The bill also revises the definition of, and model standards for, cultural competency to include anti-racism.
 The bill directs school districts to prioritize one of three state-funded professional learning days to focus first on these topics.
 The bill passed the Senate, 30 – 19, and the House, 57 – 40.
-The bill is waiting to be signed into law by the Governor.
+The bill was signed by the governor on May 5 and went into effect July 25, 2021.